yugabyte/yugabyte-db/docs/content/preview/secure/audit-logging/trace-statements-ysql.md

 To log the appropriate session information, you need to set the following configuration flags for your YB-TServers:

 - Set [ysql_log_statement](../../../reference/configuration/yb-tserver/#ysql-log-statement) YB-TServer configuration flag to `all` to turn on statement logging in the PostgreSQL logs.
-- Set the `log_line_prefix` PostgreSQL logging option to log timestamp, PostgreSQL PID, and session identifier.
+- Set the `log_line_prefix` PostgreSQL server option to log timestamp, PostgreSQL PID, and session identifier.

     YugabyteDB includes additional logging options so that you can record distributed location information.
 For example: